nodecg/nodecg/README.md

 [![Docker Build Status](https://img.shields.io/docker/build/nodecg/nodecg.svg)](https://hub.docker.com/r/nodecg/nodecg/tags/)
 [![Twitter](https://img.shields.io/twitter/url/https/twitter.com/fold_left.svg?style=social&label=Follow%20%40NodeCG)](https://twitter.com/NodeCG)

 NodeCG is a broadcast graphics framework and application.
 It enables you to write complex, dynamic broadcast graphics using the web platform.
 NodeCG has no graphics or drawing primitives of its own.
 Instead, NodeCG provides a structure for your code and an API to facilitate moving data between the dashboard, the server, and your graphics.
-It makes no assumptions about how to best code a graphic, and gives you complete freedom to use whatever libraries, frameworks, tools, and methodologies you want.
+It makes few assumptions about how to best code a graphic, and gives you freedom to use whatever libraries, frameworks, tools, and methodologies you want.
 As such, NodeCG graphics can be rendered in any environment that can render HTML, including:

 - [OBS Studio](https://obsproject.com/)
 - [vMix](http://www.vmix.com/)
 - [XSplit](https://www.xsplit.com/)
 - [CasparCG](https://github.com/CasparCG/server/releases) (v2.2.0+)

 > Don't see your preferred streaming software on this list?
-NodeCG graphics require Chrome 49 or newer.
-If your streaming software's implementation of browser source uses a build of CEF that is based on at least Chrome 49, chances are that NodeCG graphics will work in it.
-You can check what version of Chrome your streaming software uses for its browser sources by opening [whatversion.net/chrome](http://www.whatversion.net/chrome) as a browser source.
+NodeCG graphics require a modern browser engine.
+If your streaming software's implementation of browser source uses a recent-ish browser engine, chances are that NodeCG graphics will work in it.
+You can check what version your streaming software uses for its browser sources by opening [whatversion.net/chrome](https://www.whatversion.net/browser/) as a browser source.

 Have questions about NodeCG, or just want to say 'hi'?
 [Join our Discord server](https://discord.com/invite/GJ4r8a8)!